hkimbrough22/reading-notes/README.md

 <!-- This is a website about myself with links to my notes on reading assignments for Code 201 at Codefellows. -->

-# Code 201 Reading Notes
+# Reading Notes

 ## Hello!

 - My name is Haustin Kimbrough.
 I currently reside in Vail, Arizona with my wife and newbown daughter, **Winter Sofia**.
 I am originally from Tennessee, but being an Army brat and, eventually, a soldier myself, I found my way to Arizona.
 I am currently an educator of Human Intelligence Collectors at Fort Huachuca, AZ, but will soon be leaving my position to pursue the **Code Fellows** program fully.
 - I love video games and all things nastalgia.
 The ~~80's~~ 90s was the best!
 [Runescape](https://www.runescape.com/community), Pokemon, and *Dragonball Z* often come to mind!
 ![Pokemon!](https://bestreamer.com/wp-content/uploads/2019/12/01-Bulbasaur-Charmander-Squirtle.jpg)
 - Please check out my GitHub [profile](https://github.com/hkimbrough22/)!

+### This Site

+ This site is a description of lessons learned from the different reading assignments given at Code Fellows for each of the available classes.

 ## Growth Mindset
 ![Growth Mindset](Growth.png)